3 Most Important Tips To Pass The Driving Test

 Become familiar with the suburb of your testing centre

-If you were in an unfamiliar suburb with superb driving skills, you’ll probably be fine.
-But since you’re a learner driver, you probably want to practice as much as possible so you have the best chance of passing.
+If you were in an unfamiliar suburb with superb driving skills, you’d probably be fine.
+But since you’re a learner driver, you’ll want to practise as much as possible so you have the best chance of passing.

-Even confident drivers will tell you that driving around an area that they know is significantly easier than driving around an area you don’t know.
-This is because your subconscious intuitively learns how to drive in an area if you’ve driven there before, and you’ll be performing actions you’ve done before.
+Even confident drivers will tell you that driving around an area they know is significantly easier than driving around a new area.
+This is because your subconscious intuitively learns how to drive in an area if you’ve driven there before, and you’ll likely perform actions you’ve repeatedly done.

 It would be as if you’re taking an exam before you’ve actually taken the exam itself — it’s much easier.